Dragline excavator

-A dragline excavator is a piece of heavy equipment used in civil engineering and surface mining.
+A dragline excavator is a heavy-duty excavator used in civil engineering and surface mining.
+It was invented in 1904, and presented an immediate challenge to the steam shovel and its diesel and electric powered descendant, the power shovel.
+Much more efficient than even the largest of the latter, it enjoyed a heyday in extreme size for most of the 20th century, first becoming challenged by more efficient rotary excavators in the 1950s, then superseded by them on the upper end from the 1970s on.

+The largest ever walking dragline was Big Muskie, a Bucyrus-Erie 4250-W put online in 1969 that swung a 220 yd3, 325 ton capacity bucket, had a 310 ft boom, and weighed 13,500 tons.

+The largest walking dragline produced as of 2014 was Joy Global’s digital AC drive control P&H 9020XPC, which has a bucket capacity of 110-160 yd3 and boom lengths ranging from 325-425 ft; working weights vary between 7,539 and 8,002 tons.

+Types

 Draglines fall into two broad categories: those that are based on standard, lifting cranes, and the heavy units which have to be built on-site.
 Most crawler cranes, with an added winch drum on the front, can act as a dragline.
-These units (like other cranes) are designed to be dismantled and transported over the road on flatbed trailers.
-Draglines used in civil engineering are almost always of this smaller, crane type.
-These are used for road, port construction, pond and canal dredging, and as pile driving rigs.
+These units (like other cranes) are designed to be temporarily dismantled and transported over the road on flatbed trailers.
+Draglines used in most civil engineering are of this smaller, crane type.
+These are used for road construction, port construction, pond and canal dredging, and as pile driving rigs.
 These types are built by crane manufacturers such as Link-Belt and Hyster.